ed-kung/CSUN-Econ-433/group-project.md

 The research report must be submitted as a Google Doc.
 Be sure to give edit access to `edward.kung@gmail.com`.
 The report should not exceed 5 pages, except to include tables and figures.
 The research report should include the following sections:

 - **Project Description**
-  - What was the research question that you studied?
+  - What is the research question that you studied?
 - **Background and Motivation**
   - Why is the question important or interesting?
 - **Hypothesis**